tamirscherf/Rat_features_extraction/README.md

   - ResNet, custom written.
   - Custom - a basic CNN model.
 - Due to the fact that the nets output is cyclic (an angle between 0 to 359), I had to implement a new regression layer and a corresponding loss function.
 - Minimizing execution time (predicting time of the net) had a great importance, as this module is part of a larger data pipeline.
-The inference latency is 0.03 milliseconds per frame.

 **I will only include here the main code files in order to presentes the main ideas in the project.
 The project was written in Matlab due to the lab requirement.**